Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 19

 * Starting today, you need to start upgrading your tools.
 The axe needs to be upgraded twice and the hoe needs to be upgraded twice.
 Thus, you should have both tools finished by Spring 25.
 (19 --> 21 --> 23 --> 25)
-  * Upgrading the axe first is ideal.
+  * Upgrade the axe first so that you can use it to start clearing the farm.

 ### Spring 23